The Bankrate promise

 You should be able to get quotes from dealerships on what they would pay for your car.
 Most trade-ins have liens, so it shouldn’t impact your car’s overall value.

-You can increase the value of your vehicle before trading it in or selling it.
-If your current car value is less than the payoff amount, hold off on a sale if you can.
+If your current car value is less than the payoff amount, hold off on a sale if possible.
 Otherwise, you may work through the hassle of selling a car with a lien and still owe money to your lender after.

 A dealership will likely be the simplest option when your car still has a lien.
 However, a private buyer may offer more for your car — although the process will be more complex.

 One of the easiest and quickest ways to sell or trade in a car with a lien is to go to a dealership.
 Dealers know how to work around liens and will likely handle most of the paperwork.

 This option usually nets you less money overall — dealers don’t spend as much as a private buyer — but the convenience could be worth it.
 Your lender may oppose a private sale but accept selling to a dealership.